 Upper-class elections occur in the spring of each year and candidates run on behalf of their entire grade or for an executive position.

 Individuals who do not wish to run for a position or are unsuccessful in getting elected via the elections process are encouraged to apply for appointment.
-The Senatorial Appointment committee is chaired by the SG Chief of Staff Braden Strackman (strabw19@wfu.edu) and consists of representatives from the Judiciary and Diversity and Inclusion Committees.
+The Senatorial Appointment committee is chaired by the SG Chief of Staff Abby Lecrone (lecrae20@wfu.edu) and consists of the Chair and Vice Chair of the Elections Commission, the two appointed Co-Chairs of the Diversity and Inclusion Committee, and the President of Student Government.

 If you’re a first-year student at WFU…